shengkui/myconf/README.md

 #My config file

-This repo include some config files, scripts for Linux os, git, vim and zsh.
+This repo includes some config files and scripts for Linux os, git, vim and zsh.

     init/
      ├── install.sh     #An install script